Cardinals broadcaster, World Series champ Mike Shannon dies

 The Cardinals said he died Saturday night in St. Louis.
 The team did not cite the cause of death.

-“Mike’s unique connection to Cardinals fans and his teammates was reflected in his unbridled passion for the game, the Cardinals, and the St. Louis community,” Cardinals owner Bill DeWitt Jr. said in a statement Sunday.
+“Mike’s unique connection to Cardinals fans and his teammates was reflected in his unbridled passion for the game, the Cardinals and the St. Louis community,” Cardinals owner Bill DeWitt Jr. said in a statement Sunday.

 Shannon spent 50 years in the broadcast booth, starting in 1972.
 That followed a short stint in the front office and a nine-year playing career with his hometown team, the first two seasons with future Hall of Famer Stan Musial.